ubavic/bas-celik/README.md

 > [!NOTE]
 > Baš Čelik is software for reading smart-card documents issued by the government of Serbia.
 Supported cards are ID cards, vehicle cards, and medical insurance cards.
 The application is written completely from scratch in Go and supports Linux, OSX and Windows.
-> The rest of this document and the program interface are in Serbian (for now), but the all code is in English.
+> The rest of this document and the program interface are in Serbian (for now), but the whole codebase is in English.

 ![Interfejs](assets/ui.png)